 Hepatitis B is an infection of the liver caused by a virus present in the blood and other body fluids of infected persons.

 What Symptoms Do They Cause?

 People infected with HIV usually look and feel healthy and may not know for many years they are infected.
-When symptoms do appear, they can be like those of many common illness such as:
+When symptoms do appear, they can be like those of many common illnesses such as:

 - Swollen Glands